Global 21 cm signal: a promising probe of primordial features: Introduction

 In this work we focus on a class of theoretically well-motivated inflationary models involving bursts of particle production during inflation that predict bump-like features in the primordial power spectrum \cite{Chung:1999ve,Barnaby:2009mc,Barnaby:2009dd,Pearce:2017bdc,Furuuchi:2015foh,Furuuchi:2020klq,Furuuchi:2020ery}.
 Such bursts of particle production may occur naturally in inflation models based on higher-dimensional gauge theories \cite{Furuuchi:2015foh,Furuuchi:2020klq,Furuuchi:2020ery}.
-This strongly motivates searches for signatures of bump-like features in cosmological observations.
+This strongly motivates searches for signatures of bump-like features in cosmological observations\footnote{The bump-like primordial features can also be expected from different theoretical motivations besides particle production during inflation.
+For example, models involving axion isocurvature perturbations that lead to an enhanced isocurvature power spectrum can also imprint such features \cite{Chung:2016wvv}.
+Refs.~\cite{Sakharov:1994id,Khlopov:1998uj} discuss inhomogeneities in the initial perturbations of axionic cold dark matter that may also give rise to bump-like features. }.
 The signatures of bump-like features have been investigated using CMB observations \cite{Naik:2022mxn} and galaxy two-point correlation functions \cite{Ballardini:2022wzu}.
 Currently available data provide upper limits on the amplitudes of these features in the range $10^{-4} < k\,[{\rm Mpc}^{-1}] < 0.2$.